-New regulations (the “Regulations”) applicable to skill games published by the Malta Gaming Authority (the “Authority”) provide that all skill games organised in Malta, provided from the territory of Malta or promoted or offered to persons in Malta shall be regulated with the burden of proving that an activity is a skill game resting on the party operating or promoting such an activity.
+New regulations (the “Regulations”) applicable to skill games published by the Malta Gaming Authority (the “Authority”) provide that all skill games organised in Malta, produced from the territory of Malta or promoted or offered to persons in Malta shall be regulated with the burden of proving that an activity is a skill game resting on the party operating or promoting such activity.

 How do the Regulations define a skill game?

 What is the purpose of these new skill games Regulations?

 The regulations have been issued with a view to ensuring that:

 The skill games are subject to risk-based regulatory intervention, where this is necessary for the public interest, and that such regulatory intervention is proportionate, consistent and non-discriminatory;

 Skill games are conducted fairly and transparently and that the sector is kept free from crime;

 The interests of all consumers are adequately safeguarded, and proper controls are in place to protect minors and other vulnerable persons; and